About

 Death of a Person on Campus

-Any current student, staff member or building administrator who dies during the year will be covered in a tasteful and respectful manner.
-Standard coverage will include factual information (date of birth, date of death, survivors, organizations, hobbies and interests) in a 300-400 word obituary and include one mug shot.
-The Epic staff will first obtain permission from the deceased’s family before publishing any information regarding the cause of death.
+Any current student, staff member or building administrator who dies during the year will be covered in a respectful manner.
+Standard coverage will include factual information (date of birth, date of death, survivors, organizations, hobbies and interests) in a 300-400 word obituary and include one mug shot. the Epic will first obtain permission from the deceased’s family before publishing any information regarding the cause of death.
 No page, spread or issue will be dedicated to or in memory of the deceased.

 Profanity